-What we know about MSG toxicity and where it is hidden in food comes from discussions with researchers and food technologists; reading food encyclopedias, books, food company brochures, and published articles; attending food industry meetings; and from MSG-sensitive people and the health care professionals who work so valiantly to help them.
+What we know about the toxicity of free glutamate and where it is hidden in food comes from discussions with researchers and food technologists; reading food encyclopedias, books, food company brochures, and published articles; attending food industry meetings; and from people sensitive to monosodium glutamate (MSG) and the health care professionals who work so valiantly to help them.

 In addition to research documenting adverse reactions to MSG, there is evidence from consumers who report that their adverse reactions ameliorate/disappear when they clean MSG out of their diets.